tonethar/IGME-330-Master/notes/demo-php-web-service.md

 - This web service accepts a parameter for a named callback function, and if one is specified, it will wrap the JSON data inside of that callback function before returning it: http://igm.rit.edu/~acjvks/courses/2018-fall/330/php/get-a-joke-2.php?callback=jsonloaded
 - JSON wrapped inside of a callback funciton is called JSON-P
+- JSON-P CAN be downloaded cross-domain, even if CORS is NOT turned on.

 ### II-A. The *server* code (in PHP)